Mokoto-K/une-ai-competition/readme.md

 but real data... decide tomorrow, probably implement both and make a settings menu or something.
 I'm tired, alot of messy code to clean up tomorrow, alot of converting to classes i think.

+#### 7th of January, 2025
+Today I want to finish all main functionality off and have everything that has been made so far, presentable.
+I want to change the features module into a class so that it can run multiple csv, I could just implement a DB that stores it all but that might take longer and i'd ultimately still have to incorporate some way of dealing with each individual asset class, so this is good ground work to be built on top of later.
+I'll try remember to check in as the day goes....